mspncp/gosu-wiki/To Do.md

 (Last update: 2011-05-01)

 ## Gosu 0.7.x
+  * Protect ALL Window callbacks & add call to close() in case of an error
   * See if image\_insert.rb works on iMac
   * Add Gosu::copyright()
-  * Release 0.7.31 with all pending hot fixes
-  * Start working on 0.8 interface… Reshuffle all tasks below this
   * Move GOSU\_VERSION into a Ruby file and out of SWIG
-  * Get GLFW working on OS X
-  * Get GLFW working on Linux
   * Throw exception for '' as a font name
   * Throw exception for multiple windows
   * Add Gosu::potential\_fps
+  * Release 0.7.32
+  * Start working on 0.8 interface… Reshuffle all tasks below this
+  * Release a roadmap for 0.7, 0.8 & 0.9
   * Compare RubyGosu.app to https://github.com/steveklabnik/furoshiki
-  * Release a roadmap for 0.7, 0.8 & 0.9
+  * Use 10.4 SSH to compile truly universal RubyGosu App \o/
+  * Get GLFW working on OS X
+  * Get GLFW working on Linux
   * Try audio formats with Audiere
-  * Use 10.4 SSH to compile truly universal RubyGosu App \o/
   * Find out what Gosu::Song::play does when it's already playing on all three platforms, then clarify docs
   * Add FontFlags support for SDL\_TTF Gosu/Text
   * Fix Unicode support for SDL\_TTF port (see feature\_tests/UnicodeTest.rb, @loc\_test)